elypia/.github/CONTRIBUTING.md

 If you choose not to you'll be covered by the generic "... and Contributors" with a link to the respective Contributors page on GitLab.

-If modifying existing files and your change is significant, you're welcome to add your name and copyright to the license header at the top of the file.
+If making significant modifications to an existing file, you're welcome to add your name and copyright to the license header at the top of the file.
 If creating new files, ensure you add the license header yourself with your name and optionally a link, or email address to refer to yourself.